FAQ

 Does it connect to my CRM?

-One-click HubSpot sync pushes lead status changes automatically.
+One-click HubSpot sync pushes lead status changes automatically, and JobNimbus — the CRM most storm crews already run — is live in beta.
 For anything else, CSV export is built in.

 Does it work on my phone?